cloudigrade/frontigrade/README.md

 *Any changes you make to the `.env.local` file should be ignored with `.gitignore`.*

 ### Unit Testing
-To run the unit tests, use this command
+To run the unit tests with a coverage report, use this command
   ```
   $ yarn test
   ```